dgray001/gray_online/README.md

 ## Current Version

-v0.4w: Fix visual issue in Risq
+v0.4x: Fix play drop area in fullscreen for card hand

 ## Dev Use